Advanced life support protocols should be initiated if clinically warranted.

-Management includes immediate discontinuation of the serotonergic medication, addressing abnormal vital signs, administering serotonin antagonists, and sedation.
-The prognosis for recovery is very good with early administration of supportive care.
+Management includes immediate discontinuation of the serotonergic medication, addressing abnormal vital signs, and sedation with gamma-amino butyric acid (GABA) agonists.

 Serotonin toxicity, also known as serotonin syndrome, is a potentially life-threatening condition caused by excessive serotonergic activity.
 There is a lengthy list of medications, illicit drugs, and supplements that can cause serotonin toxicity, but the most common are antidepressants (monoamine oxidase inhibitors [MOIs], selective serotonin reuptake inhibitors [SSRIs], serotonin-norepinephrine reuptake inhibitors [SNRIs], tricyclic antidepressants [TCAs], etc).
 Toxicity can also occur with the addition of medications or substances that alter the metabolism of serotonergic drugs, and genetic polymorphisms in the p450 system can make an individual more susceptible to toxicity.
 Most cases are caused by a combination of 2 or more medications that have different mechanisms to increase the effects of serotonin.
 The combination of a monoamine oxidase inhibitor (MAOI) with another serotonergic medication is the most concerning for developing serotonin toxicity.